darwinia-network/crab-docs/docs/builders/interact/truffle.md

 Also, you will need the following:

- - Have MetaMask installed and [connected to Pangolin](/dvm-metamask.md)
+ - Have MetaMask installed and [connected to Darwinia](/dvm-metamask.md)
  - Have an account with funds, which you can get from [Mission Control](/builders/get-started/darwinia-pangolin/#get-tokens/)

 Once all requirements have been met, you are ready to build with truffle.

 ## Starting a Truffle Project

-To get started with the Pangolin Truffle box, if you have Truffle installed globally, you can execute:
+To get started with the Truffle box, if you have Truffle installed globally, you can execute:

 ```
 mkdir metacoin-box && cd metacoin-box